petrikreus/comp-se-200-assignment/test_report.md

 ## Description of the tests

 Unit test were made using **Jest** JavaScript Testing Framework.
-Jest was selected because it is easy to use and there is little to no need for configuration.
+Jest was selected because it is easy to use and there is little or no need for configuration.
 It is also easy to generate code coverage reports with the --coverage flag.
-The ten selected utility function files, from the provided library were the following:
+The ten selected utility function files from the provided library were the following:

 - add.js
 - at.js